 - Dan's dog dove deep in the dam, drinking dirty water as he dove.

-- Hannah's home has heat hopefully.
+- Hannah's home has heat now, hopefully.

-- Larry's lizard likes leaping leopards.
+- Larry's lizard likes lounging on the land.

-- Nick's nephew needed new notebooks now not never.
+- Nick's nephew needed some new notebooks.

 - Peter's piglet pranced priggishly.